dshappir/rpc-demo-users/README.md

 The project demonstrates end-to-end type safety:

 - Server types are defined using Zod schemas
-- The `AppRouter` type is exported from the server
+- The `RouterType` type is exported from the server router
-- The client imports and uses `AppRouter` for full type inference
+- The client imports and uses `RouterType` for full type inference
 - No `any` types are used anywhere in the codebase

+## License

+MIT License - see [LICENSE](LICENSE) file for details.